oliverkuchies/cacheforge/README.md

 ---

 **TODOs:**
-- Support Redis cluster
 - Check namespace implementation
 - When the application hits Redis, ensure the value is cached in the memory layer
-- Remove eviction policy execute and use condition only, allow multiple strategies / policies
 - Better error handling